camden-carroll/camden-carroll.github.io/_pages/cv.md

 * Managed time to complete inventory organization and documentation through IBM Maximo
 * Communicated plans, weekly progress, and suggestions to manager and co-workers
 ### Student Worker (LeTourneau University, 2019 – 2022)
-* Lead team in constructing and maintain fields and courts for each sport
+* Led team in constructing and maintain fields and courts for each sport
 * Communicated rules and expectations to teams and delt with conflict during games

 <br/>